Key takeaways

 Deciding to outsource manufacturing is a significant strategic choice for any brand.
 Understanding the right time to make this transition can impact the efficiency, cost-effectiveness, and overall success of your production processes.
 Here are key scenarios when you should consider outsourcing manufacturing:

-When expanding into new geographical markets, local manufacturing can be advantageous.
-Outsourcing to manufacturers located in or near your target market can reduce logistics costs, provide insights into local consumer preferences, and streamline market entry.
+- Entering New Markets - Outsourcing to manufacturers located in or near your target market can reduce logistics costs, provide insights into local consumer preferences, and streamline market entry.

 Which manufacturing outsourcing options exist?